wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.I.7

 <p id=p7 class=fip>
-7.&emsp;The Holy Spirit, the shared Inspiration of all the Sonship, induces a kind of perception in which many elements are like those in the Kingdom of Heaven itself:<br>
+7. The Holy Spirit, the shared Inspiration of all the Sonship, induces a kind of perception in which many elements are like those in the Kingdom of Heaven itself:<br>
-&emsp;<sup>2</sup>First, its universality is perfectly clear, and no one who attains it could believe for one instant that sharing it involves anything but gain.<br>
+ <sup>2</sup>First, its universality is perfectly clear, and no one who attains it could believe for one instant that sharing it involves anything but gain.<br>
-&emsp;<sup>3</sup>Second, it is incapable of attack and is therefore truly open.
+ <sup>3</sup>Second, it is incapable of attack and is therefore truly open.
 <sup>4</sup>This means that although it does not engender knowledge, it does not obstruct it in any way.<br>
-&emsp;<sup>5</sup>Finally, it points the way beyond the healing that it brings, and leads the mind beyond its own integration toward the paths of creation.
+ <sup>5</sup>Finally, it points the way beyond the healing that it brings, and leads the mind beyond its own integration toward the paths of creation.
 <sup>6</sup>It is at this point that sufficient quantitative change occurs to produce a real qualitative shift.
 </p>

 #### expanded

-7.&emsp;The Holy Spirit, the shared Inspiration of all the Sonship, induces a kind of perception in which many elements are like those [elements] in the Kingdom of Heaven itself [Kingdom-of-Heaven’s-self]:<br>
+7. The Holy Spirit, the shared Inspiration of all the Sonship, induces a kind of perception in which many elements are like those [elements] in the Kingdom of Heaven itself [Kingdom-of-Heaven’s-self]:<br>
-&emsp;<sup>2</sup>First, its [Inspired-perception’s] universality is perfectly clear, and no one who attains it [Inspired perception] could believe for one instant that sharing it [Inspired perception] involves anything but gain.<br>
+ <sup>2</sup>First, its [Inspired-perception’s] universality is perfectly clear, and no one who attains it [Inspired perception] could believe for one instant that sharing it [Inspired perception] involves anything but gain.<br>
-&emsp;<sup>3</sup>Second, it [Inspired perception] is incapable of attack and is therefore truly open.
+ <sup>3</sup>Second, it [Inspired perception] is incapable of attack and is therefore truly open.
 <sup>4</sup>This [Inspired perception is incapable of attack] means that although it [Inspired perception] does not engender knowledge, it [Inspired perception] does not obstruct it [knowledge] in any way.<br>
-&emsp;<sup>5</sup>Finally, it [Inspired perception] points the way beyond the healing that it [Inspired perception] brings, and leads the mind beyond its [the mind’s] own integration toward the paths of creation.
+ <sup>5</sup>Finally, it [Inspired perception] points the way beyond the healing that it [Inspired perception] brings, and leads the mind beyond its [the mind’s] own integration toward the paths of creation.
 <sup>6</sup>It is at this point that sufficient quantitative change occurs to produce a real qualitative shift.

 #### substituted

-7.&emsp;The Holy Spirit, the shared Inspiration of all the Sonship, induces a kind of perception in which many elements are like elements in the Kingdom of Heaven Kingdom-of-Heaven’s-self:<br>
+7. The Holy Spirit, the shared Inspiration of all the Sonship, induces a kind of perception in which many elements are like elements in the Kingdom of Heaven Kingdom-of-Heaven’s-self:<br>
-&emsp;<sup>2</sup>First, Inspired-perception’s universality is perfectly clear, and no one who attains Inspired perception could believe for one instant that sharing Inspired perception involves anything but gain.<br>
+ <sup>2</sup>First, Inspired-perception’s universality is perfectly clear, and no one who attains Inspired perception could believe for one instant that sharing Inspired perception involves anything but gain.<br>
-&emsp;<sup>3</sup>Second, Inspired perception is incapable of attack and is therefore truly open.
+ <sup>3</sup>Second, Inspired perception is incapable of attack and is therefore truly open.
 <sup>4</sup>Inspired perception is incapable of attack, means that although Inspired perception does not engender knowledge, Inspired perception does not obstruct knowledge in any way.<br>
-&emsp;<sup>5</sup>Finally, Inspired perception points the way beyond the healing that Inspired perception brings, and leads the mind beyond the mind’s own integration toward the paths of creation.
+ <sup>5</sup>Finally, Inspired perception points the way beyond the healing that Inspired perception brings, and leads the mind beyond the mind’s own integration toward the paths of creation.
 <sup>6</sup>It is at this point that sufficient quantitative change occurs to produce a real qualitative shift.

 #### simplified